moneil/DSKTOOL-for-Learn/docker/README.md

 ## Deploy Using a Prebuilt Image
 With each release starting with 1.0.9 I will be providing a Docker image available at DockerHub.com.
 The docker-compose.yml file points to that image tagged with the latest version and will contain any changes necessary to support any future project changes.

-> Note: The OSCELOT DSKTOOL uses three-legged OAuth (3LO) for authentication.
+> Note: The DSKTOOL uses three-legged OAuth (3LO) for authentication.
 3LO requires `https`.

 The installation is performed in three easy steps: